Why the ACE Kids Act?

-- This proposal can deliver billions of dollars in total savings to Medicaid through increased efficiencies, including reducing hospitalizations and emergency room visits, while providing the array of outpatient and community services and support needed by these children.
+- This proposal can deliver billions of dollars in total savings to Medicaid through increased efficiencies, including reducing hospitalizations and emergency room visits, while providing the full array of outpatient and community services and support needed by these children.

 ACE Kids Act fulfills unmet needs

 - Greater consistent national data and quality standards is key to improving care for these children, and can’t be gathered under the current state-by-state Medicaid system.
 Today, collecting consistent data on children with medical complexity can be difficult due to the rare conditions these children face.
-The ACE Kids Act will create a framework to collect this vital data from across the country is key to improving the care, which will drive savings for the entire Medicaid program.
+The ACE Kids Act will create a framework to collect this vital data from across the country, which will drive savings for the entire Medicaid program.